Katrin Laur

-Katrin Laur (née Poola, born in 1955, in Tartu, Estonia) is an author, film director, and professor who currently lives in Estonia and Germany.
+Katrin Laur (née Poola, born in 1955) is an author, film director and professor.
+She lives in Estonia and Germany.

+Biography

+Laur was born in 1955 in Tartu, Estonian SSR.
 In 1973 in Soviet-occupied Tallinn she graduated from a school that gave an excellent command of English (Tallinn Secondary School N°7), she then had different jobs.
 Laur learned photography at the Tallinn Technical School N°2 and studied philosophy for one year at the Moscow State University.
-From 1977 to 1982 Laur studied feature film directing at the Moscow State Institute of Cinematography (VGIK), in the masterclass of Sergey Gerasimov, and graduated in 1982 with a diploma summa cum laude (diploma film: “Kolm tundi rongi väljumiseni” – “Three Hours before the Train leaves.”).
+From 1977 to 1982 Laur studied feature film directing at the Moscow State Institute of Cinematography (VGIK), in the masterclass of Sergey Gerasimov, and graduated in 1982 with a diploma summa cum laude (diploma film: "Kolm tundi rongi väljumiseni" – "Three Hours before the Train leaves.").
 After graduating from the film school she left the Soviet Union with her then-husband, a Colombian fellow student, and their three-year-old daughter.
 She applied for political asylum in Munich, Germany, which was granted to her two years later.
-In Munich, she again worked different jobs, studied German at the Ludwig Maximilian University, and made a couple of documentaries for the Bavarian TV: 1987 – “Revolution aus dem Salon” – “Revolution from a Salon” – about Russian female dissidents.
+In Munich, she again worked different jobs, studied German at the Ludwig Maximilian University, and made a couple of documentaries for the Bavarian TV: 1987 – "Revolution aus dem Salon" – "Revolution from a Salon" – about Russian female dissidents.

 From 1986 to 1994 she was a journalist at Radio Free Europe in Munich.